 Elevation: 11,090 ft

 Climbing and access information for this peak, formerly Gooseberry Peak, is on Page 267 of the book.
-Livingston Douglas provided the additional comments and Brett Sergenian provided his GPS track that you will find below.
-Updated January 2020
+Livingston Douglas provided the additional comments and photos and Brett Sergenian provided his GPS track that you will find below.
+Updated November 2021

 Mount Darcy is a complicated summit located above Christian Gulch.
 I climbed it from Christian Gulch via the East Buttress/South Ridge route with Dana Hansen in 1991.
 The route is a bit roundabout, but enjoyable and challenging.
 Please note that there has been one fatality on this route when Michael Darcy fell during a solo climb in 2012.
 USGS Grouse Creek Mountain